mclearc/webpage/pages/101Assignments.md

 Title: Phil 101 Assignments
 Status: hidden

+### Class 4 – Nagel on Consciousness (9/4) ###

+- Reread Nagel's argument
+    - What is physicalism?
+    - What is the connection between physicalism and objectivity?
+    - What is the significance of the experience of the bat for physicalism?
+    - What is the connection between consciousness and subjectivity?

+---

 ### Class 3 – Consciousness & Physicalism (9/2) ###

 - Thomas Nagel: [What is it like to be a bat?]( |filename|/pdfs/phil101/NagelBat.pdf )